 Dr Anjum Halai

-Vice Provost and Dean Faculty of Arts and Sciences
+Vice Provost, Asia and UK and Dean, Faculty of Arts and Sciences

 Professor Anjum Halai's appointment as Vice Provost (Asia and UK) became effective in November 2018.
 Working with deans and other academic leaders she is responsible to develop and operationalize strategies to achieve the academic plans and programmes within her geographic domain.
 Her office serves as a catalyst, facilitating collaboration among the academic entities, and interdisciplinary cross-campus initiatives.
 She promotes collaborations with the Aga Khan Development Network agencies and other university partners to achieve institutional goals.

 As Dean Faculty of Arts and Sciences, Professor Halai is leading the development of academic programmes, financial plans and space plans for the Faculty of Arts and Sciences, Pakistan.

 Professor Halai chairs the University Research Council that provides strategic oversight in research governance and drives the development of policies and procedures to undertake research with ethics and integrity.

 Professor Halai has substantial experience of teaching at graduate and postgraduate levels and a strong track record of research and publications.
 Her research interests are in social justice issues in education especially for learners marginalized on the basis of gender and language.
 She also has a sustained interest in mathematics teacher education.
 On the basis of her significant contribution to the field of mathematics education in low-income-countries, she has been elected as the Vice President (2021-24) in the globally influential Executive Committee of the International Commission of Mathematical Instruction